Nealism/egh498-thesis/README.md

 `--undul_patches {num}`
 ##### Other #####
 NOTE: only implemented for anymal_cmd_mj environment at the moment
-- shows a map of the current terrain as well as the robot's position inside it.</br>
+- shows a real-time map of the current terrain as well as the robot's position inside it.</br>
 `--show_map`
 - if applicable, configures the size of the local, egocentric height map around the robot (eg. 8 ==> 8mx8m square around robot</br>
 `--hm_size {size}`